Today’s post is written by Daniel Dancis, an Archivist in the Textual Processing Branch at the National Archives, College Park.

 By November 1, 1942 Antonio Arias Bernal was back home in Mexico.[3]
 The posters he made for the Office of the Coordinator of Inter-American Affairs were distributed in the following years in large numbers throughout Latin America.[4]
 By all accounts, Arias Bernal’s trip to Washington was a success.

-A few additional graphic works created by Bernal for the CIAA are included below from the holdings of the National Archives.
+A few additional graphic works created by Bernal for the CIAA are included below.
 Unlike the posters displayed above, these do not have the CIAA’s name printed on their front which leads to the conclusion that ultimately these five posters did not get selected for distribution.

 Special thanks to Greg Bradsher for helping find the records in RG 84; David Langbart for suggesting Monica A. Rankin’s book; and Nick Natanson and Richie Green for assistance in the Still Pictures Branch.